kelseykm/vcard4/docs/documentation/values/datetimetype.md

 - This class represents the "date", "time", "date-time", "date-and-or-time", "timestamp" and "utc-offset" data types

-- `DateTimeType` should be called with two arguments, the first being the value and the second being the target data type.
+- `DateTimeType` should be called with two arguments, the first being the target data type and the second being the value.

-- Accepted values for the second argument include: `"date"`, `"time"`, `"datetime"`, `"dateandortime"`, `"timestamp"` or `"utcoffset"`.
+- Accepted values for the first argument include: `"date"`, `"time"`, `"datetime"`, `"dateandortime"`, `"timestamp"` or `"utcoffset"`.
 Note that it should be of type string.

-- The value of the first argument depends on the type specified in the value of the second argument
+- The value of the second argument depends on the type specified in the value of the first argument

 ## date

-- Where `"date"` is the second argument, the value of the first argument should be of the format:
+- Where `"date"` is the first argument, the value of the second argument should be of the format:

   ```